 The hotel opened in 2002 and was created with the local history in mind so that it's in keeping with the nearby architectural sites, this makes it stand out as a unique piece of architecture in comparison to the more contemporary hotels in the area.
 Elysium was brought to life by using local materials such as marble and was designed to be reflective of the Greek, Venetian, Roman, Byzantine and British medieval eras.
 The hotel was named after the Elysian fields which are the final resting place of the souls of the heroic and the virtuous in Greek mythology.

-Jet2 have flights to Paphos leaving Manchester throughout the year.
+To enjoy a Jet2holidays in Paphos they have flights to Cyprus leaving Manchester Airport throughout the year.
 A package holiday at Elysium hotel can be booked via Jet2holidays Indulgent Escapes.
-If you are looking for a luxury five star getaway in Cyprus then Elysium is the place to unwind.
+So, if you are looking for a luxury five star getaway in Paphos then Elysium is the place to unwind.

 Disclaimer: Complimentary stay with Jet2 Holidays and Visit Cyprus.
 All photos and words are my own.